What is AgilePM?

-It also teaches the use of several specific Agile techniques, such as MoSCoW Prioritization and Timeboxing.
+It also teaches several specific Agile techniques, such as MoSCoW Prioritization and Timeboxing.

-AgilePM departs from waterfall project management by encouraging practitioners to reassess targets, as well as the overall strategy, on a regular basis in order to deliver results better suited to the needs of clients.
-At the same time, AgilePM also offers a higher level of managerial control than other Agile frameworks.
+AgilePM departs from waterfall project management by encouraging practitioners to reassess targets and the overall strategy regularly to deliver results better suited to clients’ needs.
+At the same time, AgilePM offers a higher managerial control level than other Agile frameworks.
 This is down to its relationship with the Dynamic Systems Development Method (DSDM) and can go a long way in reassuring managers and stakeholders who are more used to traditional methods.

 At its heart, AgilePM is about bringing order to chaotic corporate environments.
 At the same time, it also encourages flexibility, sacrificing a certain degree of managerial control to empower staff with greater autonomy and speed.